ricardoasmarques/ceph-dev-docker/README.md

 When you press `tab` it will show you a list of all scripts and their description.

+### Enable NFS-Ganesha support (Optional)

+If you need to test NFS feature in Ceph Dashboard, at least one nfs-ganesha daemon must be provisioned.
+The `start-ceph.sh` script that introduced in the later session will ask `vstart` script to spawn a nfs-ganesha daemon if required packages are installed.
+Run the following script to install required
+packages:

+    (docker)# setup-nfs.sh

 ### Start Ceph Development Environment

 To start up the compiled Ceph cluster, you can use the `vstart.sh` script, which